Last Updated on December 28, 2020 by Ben Adams

 4. I Don’t Take The Highest Value Bet Available

-When using the Oddsmonkey oddsmatcher, I never pick the very best odds match, I will always scroll down to find a popular event (preferably a big football game) and use that.
+I will always scroll down to find a popular event (preferably a big football game) and use that instead.

 5. I Place Bets As Close To The Start Of The Event As Possible